Chromatography for Kids

 - To make a butterfly magnet: gather the filter into a clothespin to resemble a butterfly; place a piece of the magnet strip on the back of the clothespin and display on your refrigerator.

-- To make a flower: fold the filter into fourths and twist the chenille stem around the bottom, then fluff the filter so that it looks like a flower.
+- To make a flower: fold the filter into fourths and twist the pipe cleaner around the bottom, then fluff the filter so that it looks like a flower.